smze/Virtual_Fence1_Final/README.md

 pip install -r requirements.txt

-Ensure you have LabelImg installed for labeling images:

-Install LabelImg by following the instructions on its GitHub page: LabelImg .

 Dataset Preparation:

 Download the CrowdHuman dataset:
 You can download it directly from the Hugging Face dataset or the official link for CrowdHuman annotations.

-Label Pexels Images:
+make sense:

-Use LabelImg to label images from Pexels (bounding boxes around people).
+Use make sense to label images from Pexels (bounding boxes around people).

 Convert the labels into YOLO format using the provided Python script.